2001 Translation The 2001 Translation :

 ‘...the Son of Man’s sign will appear in the skies, and all the tribes of the earth will beat themselves...’

-That word appears in other parts of the Aramaic New Testament in contexts that clearly point to a time-limit (e.g. Ephesians 3:5; Hebrews 3:10).
-However, the Aramaic texts of Matthew 24:34 don’t use that word, they use the singular sha’urbetah which means only family, tribe, people, or nation.
+Aramaic does have a word for generation, darah, a word that appears in other parts of the Aramaic New Testament in contexts that clearly point to a time limit (for example, Ephesians 3:5 and Hebrews 3:10).
+However, as already stated, Matthew 24:34 does not use that word, it uses the singular sha’urbetah which means only family, tribe, people, or nation.

-For this reason, our version of Matthew 24:34 says ‘people’ and not ‘generation.’
+For these reasons, our version of Matthew 24:34 says ‘people’ and not ‘generation.’

-This is also why our version of the parallel account in Mark 13:30 (from the Greek text) uses the definition of ‘people,’ as its the only definition shared by both the Aramaic and Greek words.
+This is also why our version of the parallel account in Mark 13:30 (from the Greek text) uses the definition of ‘people,’ as it is the only definition shared by both the Aramaic and Greek words.